ff6347/rigPuppet/README.txt

+These scripts are usefull to rig and link sequenced layers using expressions for timeremapping and transformation. it uses a coustum effect.
+You need to add them to your After Effects.
+This is tested in AE CS4 only on one computer.
+Its all a bit experimental. fabiantheblind Dec 5- 2010

 add costum effect (coustumEffectLayout_XX.xml) to PresetEffects.xml at the end before the </Effects> element closes This code will give you the path to the enclosing folder of the AE application
 Windows: var appFolderPath = String(Folder.appPackage); // Program Files\Adobe\Adobe After Effects CS4\Support Files\PresetEffects.xml